That typical question; Where have you been so far? As soon as I mention Myanmar, I get many more questions.

-Lashio was my favourite destination in Myanmar and here’s why you should add it to your Myanmar itinerary.
+Lashio was my favorite destination in Myanmar and here’s why you should add it to your Myanmar itinerary.

-That tour was organised by Myanmar Adventure Outfitters and if you decide to visit Lashio, I strongly recommend you organise your trip with them.
+That tour was organized by Myanmar Adventure Outfitters and if you decide to visit Lashio, I strongly recommend you organize your trip with them.
 3 days.
 3 awesome days.

 But, first, let me introduce you the owners and the concept.
 Byron, a friendly Canadian, and his wife decided to start their business in Myanmar.
-The goals are simple; share the beauty with travellers, customise a trip that fits your interests and bring new opportunities to the people living in the villages.
+The goals are simple; share the beauty with travelers, customize a trip that fits your interests and brings new opportunities to the people living in the villages.

 Let’s be honest, chances are unequal in life and this is regardless of the country you are born in.
 Once you are born, you have no idea what’s waiting for you.
 Opportunities?
 Poverty?
 Lovely family?
 And this is just to name a few… I first saw that reality when I was in the Philippines; I met some people in the rice terrace villages who never went away, who can’t afford to send their kids to school… This reality is pretty much the same in Myanmar.

 On Day 1, we hopped in the truck and drove in direction of a Shan village.
-Byron dropped the four of us; his wife, two local girls and I. We walked a few kilometres to reach the village.
+Byron dropped the four of us; his wife, two local girls, and I. We walked a few kilometers to reach the village.
 It was already fun; we crossed a river and we also got covered in mud!